ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-04-the-pendulum-swings.md

 The resurgence is already here, creeping in through cracks in the narrative.
 Early markers include:

 - **The Return to Tradition:** Movements celebrating traditional gender roles, strong families, and religious observance are gaining traction.
-- **Masculinity’s Cultural Revival:** Figures like Jordan Peterson and others who address male purpose are galvanizing millions, despite cultural pushback.
+- **Masculinity’s Cultural Revival:** Figures like Jordan Peterson and others who address male purpose are galvanizing millions, despite mainstream cultural pushback.
-- **Christian Renewal:** The rising interest in Orthodoxy and other traditional Christian frameworks reflects a hunger for unshakeable truths.
+- **Christian Renewal:** The rising interest in Orthodoxy and other traditional Christian frameworks reflects a hunger for the unshakeable truths that lay at the foundation of Western civilisation.

 These movements are not fringe.
 They are the tension of a cultural rubber band being released as it snaps back into balance.
 As modern systems fail to provide purpose or stability, people are turning back to the ancient and the eternal.